Notebooks-Now/submission-instructions/structure.md

 A submission repository has a number of expected configuration files, content files and folders dependent on the authoring toolchain used, and if based on a template repository, will also contain GitHub Actions workflows.

-Let's review and get familar with the various elements.
+Let's review and get familiar with the various elements.

 ## Toolchain specific elements